yago-mendoza/eotrh/scaffolding/ProjectPresentation.md

 consequence of the resorptive disease.
 (Limone et al., 2020).
-Findings during the oral examination typically include lesions such as enlargement of submandibular lymph nodes, loss of dental papillae, fistulae, severe inflammation with calculus accumulation, secretion and food debris, gingival recession or hyperplasia, bulbous dental enlargement, visible resorptive lesions, and damage beneath accumulated calculus (Smedley et al., 2020). (see below figures 1 and 2).
+Findings during the oral examination typically include lesions such as enlargement of submandibular lymph nodes, loss of dental papillae, fistulae, severe inflammation with calculus accumulation, secretion and food debris, gingival gingival_recession or hyperplasia, bulbous dental enlargement, visible resorptive lesions, and damage beneath accumulated calculus (Smedley et al., 2020). (see below figures 1 and 2).
 Prominent juga secondary to tooth expansion/extrusion may be present with or without